 The coverage of the handicapped child may be continued, but not beyond the termination date of such incapacity of the dependent.
-This provision shall in no event limit the application of any other provision of this Employer Sponsored Plan terminating such child's coverage for any reason other than the attainment of the applicable limiting age.
+This provision shall in no event limit the application of any other provision of this State of Florida group health plan terminating such child's coverage for any reason other than the attainment of the applicable limiting age.